Video game addiction: Risk factors

-Younger people and men are more likely to experience a gaming disorder than older people and women respectively.
-Research shows that the average age of a gamer is 30 years old, and 32% of players are under 18.
+Younger people and men are more likely to experience a gaming disorder than older people and women, respectively.
+Research from 2014 has shown that the average age of a gamer was 30 years old, and that 32% of players were under 18.
 Adolescents are at a higher risk of sustaining video game disorder over time than adults.

 Comorbid psychiatric disorders act as both risk factors and consequences.
 Indeed, there is a strong association between video game addiction and anxiety, depression, ADHD, social phobia, and poor psycho-social support.
 ADHD and its symptoms, such as impulsivity and conduct problems, also increase risks of developing video game disorder.
-Although internet gaming disorder has a strong relationship with obsessive-compulsive disorder, it is not specific and internet gaming disorder is both phenomenologically and neurobiologically distinct, which indicates that internet gaming disorder is more characterized by impulsivity than compulsivity.
-Familial factors appear to play an important role, although not well understood.
+Although internet gaming disorder has a strong relationship with obsessive-compulsive disorder, it is not specific, and internet gaming disorder is both phenomenologically and neurobiologically distinct, which indicates that internet gaming disorder is more characterized by impulsivity than compulsivity.
+Familial factors appear to play an important role, although this is not well understood.

-Some personality traits, such as high neuroticism, high impulsivity, and high aggressiveness are consistently significant predictors of internet gaming disorder, and combination of personality traits seem to play a pivotal role in the acquisition, maintenance and development of the disorder.
+Some personality traits, such as high neuroticism, high impulsivity, and high aggressiveness, are consistently significant predictors of internet gaming disorder, and combinations of these personality traits seem to play a pivotal role in the acquisition, maintenance and development of the disorder, while other traits, such as agreeableness and being open to new experiences, were found to possibly offer some protection from engaging in problematic gaming behaviors.

 Mechanisms

-Although there is much research since the 1980s on problematic online gaming use, the mechanisms are not well understood, due to inconsistent definitions used in studies.
+Although there is much research since the 1980s on problematic gaming use, the mechanisms are not well understood, due to inconsistent definitions used in studies.

 Video game structure

 Some theories focus on the presumed built-in reward systems of video games, such as compulsion loops, to explain their potentially addictive nature.
 The anticipation of such rewards can create a neurological reaction that releases dopamine in the body, so that once the reward is obtained, the person will remember it as a pleasurable feeling.
 This has been found to be similar to the neurological reaction of other behavioral addictions such as substance abuse and gambling disorder.

-Mark Griffiths has proposed another reason online video games are potentially addictive is because they "can be played all day every day."
+Mark Griffiths has proposed that another reason online video games are potentially addictive is because they "can be played all day every day."
 The fact there is no end to the game can feel rewarding for some, and hence players are further engaged in the game.